-Whilst working for The Children’s Society, I developed the module on ‘Analysis of Quantitative Data’ and trained four groups of practitioners and a group of children and young people in analysing quantitative data.
-I also taught a range of modules including research methods, social statistics, principles of sociology, social demography to undergraduate students in the Department of Sociology at Shahjalal University.
+Whilst working for The Children’s Society, he developed the module on ‘Analysis of Quantitative Data’ and trained four groups of practitioners and a group of children and young people in analysing quantitative data.
+He also taught a range of modules including research methods, social statistics, principles of sociology, social demography to undergraduate students in the Department of Sociology at Shahjalal University.

-For the Masters students in Sociology at Shahjalal University, I designed and delivered the Advanced Statistics and Methods module.
-Whilst teaching two statistics modules at Shahjalal University, I identified the need for students to supplement their theoretical knowledge with first-hand data analysis, and so designed laboratory courses with a practical emphasis for these modules.
-In these courses, I also taught students how to analyse real life data using SPSS and how to interpret the findings.
+For the Masters students in Sociology at Shahjalal University, he designed and delivered the Advanced Statistics and Methods module.
+Whilst teaching two statistics modules at Shahjalal University, he identified the need for students to supplement their theoretical knowledge with first-hand data analysis, and so designed laboratory courses with a practical emphasis for these modules.
+In these courses, he also taught students how to analyse real life data using SPSS and how to interpret the findings.

 - Peer Reviewed Journal Articles:

 - Goswami, H. (2014).
 Children's Subjective Well-being: Socio-demographic Characteristics and Personality.
 Volume 7, Issue 1, pp. 119-140.
 Child Indicators Research. http://link.springer.com/article/10.1007/s12187-013-9205-7

 - Franks, M., Medforth, R., Goswami, H. (In Press).
 Barriers to the uptake of emergency accommodation by young runaways and thrown-out-children and the role of the ‘transitional person’.
 Children and Society. http://onlinelibrary.wiley.com/doi/10.1111/chso.12029/full